LArayane/Drone_swarming/README.md

 # Quick Description

-###### The formation configuration is described in [Alexandre S Brandao et al. “A multi-layer control scheme for a centralized uav formation”.
+###### The configuration of the formation control is described in [Alexandre S Brandao et al. “A multi-layer control scheme for a centralized uav formation”.
 In: 2014 International Conference on Unmanned Aircraft Systems (ICUAS).
 IEEE.
 2014, pp. 1181–1187.]

 ###### The formation configuration has two levels:
 	    1- Control the formation shape (stabilizing the relative distances between agents).